masagrator/AojashinNX-EN/README.md

 # AojashinNX-EN
 English Translation Mod for Nintendo Switch version of game<br>`Hakuchuumu no Aojashin: The girl who's called the world` (Japanese title)<br>`Cyanotype Daydream -The Girl Who Dreamed the World-` (English title)

+# Installation
+1. Download package from Releases
+2. Copy folder to `atmosphere/contents/`
+3. Play game

+It should work with all game versions, mod is based on version 1.0.2 It should work with any emulator, but for installation process seek help in emulators help sections or support (like dedicated Discords)

 # Compiling scenario files
 Requirements:
 - Windows 7+